Help Infuse your District's Art Classrooms with Creative Connections to Works of Art

 For a current catalog of materials, please visit artclasscurator.com/catalog.
 Materials are all digital, editable, and downloadable for teacher use.

-On-Demand Online Trainings The Resource Library includes over 15 hours of online training dedicated to showing teachers how to engage their students with works of art.
+On-Demand Online Trainings The Curated Connections Library includes over 15 hours of online training dedicated to showing teachers how to engage their students with works of art.
 Topics include: How to Talk About Art with Kids, Compare and Contrast, Critical Lenses, How to Teach Art History, How to Teach Aesthetics, Inventive Activities to Interpret Art, and more.

 Online Community and Mentoring Teacher members get regular support from Art Class Curator and its community of art teachers through a private Facebook group as well as regular Q&A sessions and online trainings.